Doane-CCLA/docs/using-the-hpc/execute-a-job.md

 # Execute a Job on Doane's HPC Onyx

-The tutorial below shows you how to run Wes Kendall's basic "hello world" program, written in C, using the message passing interface (MPI) to scale across the HPC compute nodes [[1]](#works-cited).
-This tutorial is intended for users who are new to the HPC environment and leverages a Slurm batch (sbatch) script and a C source code.
+The tutorial below shows you how to run a basic job on Doane's Onyx supercomputer.
+This tutorial is intended for users who are new to the HPC environment and leverages a Slurm batch (sbatch) script.

 Additional examples can be found in [C++](examples/cpp.md), [Fortran](examples/fortran.md) or [Python](examples/python.md) sections.